Merrit/nyrna/docs/_pages/usage.md

 Nyrna can be used to toggle the suspend / resume state of one active window:

 - Linux
-  - Set a hotkey in system settings to run the `toggle_active_window` executable from the Nyrna directory
+  - Set a hotkey in system settings to run the `nyrna_toggle_active_window` executable from the Nyrna directory

 - Windows